 Lithium monoxide anion was once the world’s strongest base before it was dethroned in 2008.
 Like other superbases, lithium monoxide is prepared in an aprotic solvent and is also known for its extremely corrosive nature.

 The synthesis of lithium monoxide anion is a complicated procedure and is challenging to carry out in a controlled manner.
 Usually, a small amount of lithium oxalate (Li2C2O4) is used as the precursor, which goes through the electrospray ionization process.
-The resulted compound lithium oxalate anion (LiC2O4) is isolated and then processed with collision Induced dissociation twice.
+The resulting compound lithium oxalate anion (LiC2O4) is isolated and then processed with collision-induced dissociation twice.

 As a result, we get a Lithium monoxide anion (LiO−) and a Carbon dioxide molecule.
 There is no known use of lithium monoxide anion.